georgescumihai/MGSpecs/README.md

 # MGSpecs
-Text example of using CocoaPods Private Specs repo.
+Test example of using CocoaPods Private Specs repo.